 - Blog: “Mabel’s Call” Selected for Fort Worth Opera’s 2018 Frontiers Showcase

 Full-length Workshop Production presented by University of New Mexico, UNM Opera Theatre at Keller Hall, Albuquerque NM, 11/02 through 11/04/18.

-Excerpts (20 minutes) from piano-vocal score performed in a concert reading at Fort Worth Opera’s Frontiers showcase.
-Bass Performance Hall, Fort Worth TX, 5/03/18.
+Excerpts (20 minutes) from piano-vocal score presented in Fort Worth Opera’s Frontiers showcase.
+Megan Koch, soprano; Heather Weirich, mezzo-soprano; Sam Parkinson, baritone; and Emily Urbanek, piano.
+Bass Performance Hall, Fort Worth, TX, 5/3/18.

 Summer 2017 Artist Residency at The Helene Wurlitzer Foundation of New Mexico, Taos NM.